INVESTOR FAQ

 E8 provides these benefits while maintaining the privacy of its members in accordance with the organization’s Confidentiality Policy.
 Please also read the Legal Disclaimer, which describes the legal relationship among E8 members and entrepreneurs or companies.

 To a large degree, investors are the face of E8, and our members are expected to conduct themselves in a professional manner.
 E8 values diversity and inclusion and we are committed to a workplace and to hosted events that are free from harassment, disrespect, and divisiveness.
-As such, members are expected to adhere to E8’s Sexual Harassment Policy.

 ARE THERE OPPORTUNITIES FOR MEMBERS TO GET MORE DEEPLY INVOLVED?